Skip to main content

 RSS feed from PCUSA

-The post Is Your Church the Right Place to Heal from Religious Trauma? appeared first on Presbyterians Today Blog.
+The post ‘Reconciling to what?’ appeared first on Presbyterians Today Blog.

-The post Healing the Wounds of Transphobia appeared first on Presbyterians Today Blog.
+The post When Church is Dangerous, Digital Ministry Provides Sanctuary appeared first on Presbyterians Today Blog.

-The post The Kigali 51st International conference on dialogue between Jews, Christians, and Muslims appeared first on Presbyterians Today Blog.
+The post Healing through evangelism appeared first on Presbyterians Today Blog.